Personal style, not everyone has it, has a clue about it or even gives a hoot.

 Second, if you think it looks good and you’ll feel confident wearing it then wear it.
 Don’t let old fashion rules hold you back.
 Will people laugh at you?
 Will they say something that makes you feel like you’re wearing the wrong outfit?

-Yes, sure, most likely, probably, kinda, maybe, not really, no, of course they would not judge you because you’re a confident sexy beast.
+Yes.
+Most likely.
+Probably.
+Not really.
+No, of course they would not judge you because you’re a confident sexy beast.

 Third tip, the basics of style start with trial and error.
 First find clothes you can afford.
 Don’t feel like you have to buy labels to make yourself look good.
 Try on various shirts, jackets, pants and mix and match.
 Once you find something you like, you’ll know it and feel proud.